-Duson and Sanborn both seek Democratic nomination for state Senate seat.
+Two Portland Democrats running for state Senate

 Two high-profile Portland Democrats have registered to run for the state Senate seat being vacated by Sen. Mark Dion.

-Portland City Councilor Jill Duson and state Rep. Heather Sanborn, D-Portland, have filed papers with the Maine Commission on Governmental Ethics and Election Practices to run for the Senate District 28 seat.
+Portland City Councilor Jill Duson and Rep. Heather Sanborn, D-Portland, have filed papers with the Maine Commission on Governmental Ethics and Election Practices to run for the Senate District 28 seat.
 Dion, also a Democrat, is leaving the seat after one term to run for governor.
 The district includes the western section of Portland and Westbrook.

-Sanborn, a co-founder of Rising Tide Brewery and a former high school teacher, announced her campaign for the state Senate on Dec.
-14. The 41-year-old is serving her first term in the Legislature, representing House District 43, which includes Portland’s North Deering neighborhood and part of Falmouth.
+Sanborn, a co-founder of Rising Tide Brewery and a former high school teacher, announced her campaign for the Maine Senate on Dec.
+14. She is serving her first term in the Legislature, representing House District 43, which includes Portland’s North Deering neighborhood and part of Falmouth.

-Duson, 63, was reelected to the Portland City Council in November.
+Duson, 63, was re-elected to the Portland City Council in November.
 She is serving her 17th term on the council, which is a nonpartisan office.
 Duson registered as a Senate candidate on Dec.
 17 but has not made a formal campaign announcement.
-Her campaign is being managed by Anne Haskell, who held the senate District 28 seat before Dion was elected in 2016.
+Her campaign is being managed by Anne Haskell, who held the Senate District 28 seat before Dion was elected in 2016.

 Democrats will choose between the two women in the June 12 primary election.